imagej/imagej.github.io/_pages/plugins/bdv/playground/bdv-playground-manual-registration.md

 ---

 {% include notice icon="warning"
-  content="To follow this tutorial, make sure the BigDataViewer-Playground update site is enabled." %}
+  content="To follow this tutorial, make sure the PTBIOP update site is enabled." %}

 # Create an orthoviewer